matlab-deep-learning/Fault-Detection-Using-Deep-Learning-Classification/README.md

 This example shows how to generate optimized c++ code ready for deployment.

 To run:
-1. Open MATLAB project YAircompressorclassification.prj
+1. Open MATLAB project Aircompressorclassification.prj
 2. Open and run Part03_Deployment.mlx

 Requires